AqwamCreates/DataPredict/docs/TermsAndConditions.md

 * The Library may be utilized for both internal and external commercial purposes under the condition that all source codes, arts, videos or any other assets that utilize the Library, whether directly or indirectly, must be released and distributed to the public under the MIT license.
 This includes but is not limited to hosting the Library from another computer, server or machine.

-* The term "use" encompasses all forms of utilization and application, including integration, modification, distribution, and hosting from another computer, server or machine.
+* The term "use" encompasses all forms of utilization and application, including integration, modification, and hosting from another computer, server or machine.

 * Failure to comply with this condition will result in the User being liable for damages to the Licensor due to non-compliance with the licensing terms.